 Weston Family Conservation Science Fellowship Program

 The Weston Family Conservation Science Fellowship Program supports and trains graduate students conducting Nature Conservancy of Canada (NCC) priority research so that they can become next-generation leaders in applied conservation science.
-Research by fellows will support conservation and management of important natural areas and biological diversity across Canada.
+Research by fellows supports conservation and management of important natural areas and biological diversity across Canada.

 This program aims to:

-- Create an environment that supports research and provides fellows with relevant and unique learning opportunities that extend beyond their own research.
+- Create an environment that provides fellows with relevant and unique learning opportunities that extend beyond their own research, including:

-- Develop a sense of community among fellows that fosters peer support and collaboration, creating strong connections that carry over into their professional careers.
+- Develop a sense of community among fellows that fosters peer support, creating strong connections that carry over into their professional careers.

-- Ensure that fellowships are given to students conducting world-class applied conservation research directly addressing pressing conservation challenges and NCC priorities.
+- Ensure that fellowships are awarded to students conducting world-class applied conservation research directly addressing pressing conservation challenges and NCC priorities.